Malovice

 Malovice is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
-It has about 600 inhabitants.
+It has about 700 inhabitants.

 Malovice lies approximately 19 km north-east of Prachatice, 23 km north-west of České Budějovice, and 112 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Holečkov, Hradiště, Krtely, Malovičky and Podeřiště are administrative parts of Malovice.

-Transport

-There are two train stops in the municipality, Malovice u Netolic and Holečkov.
+Malovice consists of six municipal parts (in brackets population according to the 2021 census):